Merlin's Whisper: Enabling Efficient Reasoning in Large Language Models via Black-box Persuasive Prompting: Details of

 \subsection{Instructions For Prompt Creation}

-We provide detailed instructions for our adversarial prompt generation framework as follows.
-For each adversarial technique---namely emotional appeal, threat, evidence-based persuasion, and role-playing---we supply the prompt generator with (i) the formal definition of the respective technique, (ii) representative examples, and (iii) guidance to produce adversarial prompt candidates that are realistic, coherent, and aligned with the specified strategy.
+We provide detailed instructions for our persuasive prompt generation framework as follows.
+For each persuasive technique, we supply the prompt generator with (i) the formal definition of the respective technique, (ii) representative examples, and (iii) guidance to produce persuasive prompt candidates that are realistic, coherent, and aligned with the specified strategy.
 The initial set of examples is manually curated by the authors.
 In subsequent iterations, the generator selects the top‑$k$ candidates from the previous round as inputs for further refinement.

 Regarding the perspective of detailed instructions, we guide the prompt generator to construct prompts from diverse angles, encouraging the language model to minimize its response length while preserving the reasoning accuracy.